 Whether you’re adjusting to the diet, entering ketosis, or just interested in learning more about keto, let’s take a look at ketogenic carb intake.

-There are a few reasons you might consider carb intake on the keto diet.
+There are a few important times to highlight carb intake on the keto diet.

 <h5><p style="color: #000000">Adjusting to Keto</p></h5>